angadhn/angadhn.github.io/_opinions/Post3.md

 The more interesting thing that results from this is that monopolies that emerge from Thiel's start-up viewpoint are eventually entrenched in the system in many ways.
-While many general examples are given, I think the most pertinent is towards the end where Thiel is quesitoned about Palantir working with the CIA.
+While many general examples are given, I think the most pertinent is when Thiel is questioned about Palantir working with the CIA.
 This underscores Graeber's point that one eventually ends up working within the system- whether one changes it or becomes a part of it is a different matter altogether.